FNNDSC/pypx-listener/README.md

 ## _Blazingly Fast!_

-`rx-repack` runs faster than the rate at which `storescp` receives DICOM instances, so it is unlikely to have a resource deficit.
+`rx-repack` runs faster than the rate at which `storescp` receives DICOM instances, so it is unlikely to cause _backpressure_.

+This solves a problem with `px-repack` where the memory footprint and elapsed time of spawning one Python process per file would cause a buildup of resource consumption even when pulling only 3-4 series of MRI data.

 ### Benchmarking: Setup